Uberi/Arduino-CommandParser/README.md

 Other libraries for parsing commands:

 * [CmdArduino](https://github.com/joshmarinacci/CmdArduino):
     * CmdArduino has hardcoded size limits for arguments/commands, only supports string arguments, and doesn't support string escape sequences.
+It works well as the most minimal option.
     * CommandParser has configurable size limits, supports multiple argument types, and supports string escape sequences.
 * [CmdParser](https://github.com/pvizeli/CmdParser):
     * CmdParser's command syntax is more configurable, with options such as setting the separator character, named parameters, and quoting behaviour.
+It works well as the most configurable option.
     * CommandParser's command syntax is not configurable, but additionally supports escape sequences in string arguments, non-string arguments such as doubles and integers that are automatically parsed/validated, and empty string arguments.
     * Also, CommandParser checks all inputs for validity (including syntax errors when invalid input is given), and doesn't assume the use of Serial.
 * [SerialCommand](https://github.com/kroimon/Arduino-SerialCommand):
     * SerialCommand only accepts input from Serial, only supports string arguments, doesn't validate that the number of arguments, and doesn't support strings that contain the argument delimiter or any escape sequences.
+It works well for simpler Serial-specific use cases.
     * CommandParser accepts input from any char array, supports multiple argument types, validates that all arguments parse correctly and that the correct syntax is used, and supports escape sequences in strings.

 CommandParser is likely the best choice when you need strict input validation, error checking, and configurable resource usage.